Contact Directly To Order

 Colour and a variety of vegetables bless this wholesome filling dish.
 A beautiful healthy filling postpartum meal.

-Ghee, Onion, Brown Rice, Shiitake Immune-Boosting Bone Broth (or bone broth on request), Butternut Pumpkin, Sweet Potato, Zucchini, Parsley, Grass-Fed Butter, Beetroot, Parmesan (or nutritional yeas on request
+Ingredients: Ghee, Onion, Brown Rice, Shiitake Immune-Boosting Bone Broth (or bone broth on request), Butternut Pumpkin, Sweet Potato, Zucchini, Parsley, Grass-Fed Butter, Beetroot, Parmesan (or nutritional yeas on request)

 • Price is per 480g serve